zcabeto/StretchProj/README.md

 - CORS?

 ### TODO Planning
-- w/c 05/08: Hashing data protection.
-Explanations & Instructions of use with different combinations of protection.
 - 12-19/08: presentation for the project, updated with further progress.
 - 12-29/08: XSS, CSRF, CORS, etc.
 - PRESENTATION QA 30/08